 In the United States, all Spanish and Portuguese bred horses are known as and registered as Andalusians by the I.A.L.H.A.
 Originally, Spain and Portugal interbred “Andalusians.”
 The modern descendants of Spanish bred Andalusians are known as PRE, Pura Raza Espanola, or Pure Spanish Horses and Portuguese bred Andalusian lines are called Lusitano or PSL, Puro Sangue Lusitano.

 In Spain and Portugal, the studbooks were closed around 60 years ago and these bloodlines are no longer interbred.
-In Europe and most of the world, a Spanish Andalusian crossed with a Portuguese Lusitano would be considered a crossbreed and not able to be registered.
+In Europe and most of the world, a Spanish Andalusian crossed with a Portuguese Lusitano would be considered a grade horse or cross breed and not able to be registered.

-In the United States, the IALHA, the American registry, has decided to respect the heritage and common genetics and allow them to interbreed and register crosses as pure Andalusians, although they are not recognized anywhere else in the world.
-Half Andalusians are often crossed with Friesians (known as a Warlander), Warm Bloods, Thoroughbreds or Quarter Horses (known as an Azteca).
+In the United States, the IALHA, American registry, has decided to respect the heritage and common genetics and allow them to interbreed and register crosses as pure Andalusians, although they are not recognized anywhere else in the world.
+Half Andalusians are often crossed with Friesians (known as a Warlander), Warmbloods, Thoroughbreds or Quarter Horses (known as an Azteca).

 On IALHA registration papers, each horse in a pedigree has its bloodline noted following its name with an (S) for Pure Spanish, a (P) for Pure Portuguese, or an (S/P) which is a cross.
 An (S) denotes that the entire ancestry traces strictly to the Spanish Stud Book, and that the horse might meet criteria for being recognized as a PRE through ANCCE, in Spain and recognized throughout the World as a Purebred Spanish Andalusian or PRE, Pura Raza Española, if they are revised (meaning that a Spanish judge has deemed them breeding quality and true to type).
 Castle Farm is proud to breed these Pure Spanish Andalusian horses, or PRE.